College Administrative Organization

 Charged with overseeing the curriculum, the Dean chairs the Committee on Instruction and the Budget Committee and is an ex officio member of several other College committees.
 He or she represents the College in academic consortiums (the Associated Colleges of the Midwest, for example) and in other institutional partner or exchange programs.
-The Dean also serves as the staff officer to the Academic Program Committee of the Board of Trustees.

-The following persons report directly to the Dean of the College: the Associate Dean of the College, the Associate Dean of the Faculty, the Library Director, the Dean of Summer Programs, the Registrar, the Director of Faculty Research Support, the Director of the Crown Faculty Center, the Director of the Writing Program, the Curator of the I.D.E.A. space, the Director for the Partnership for Civic Engagement, and other staff members in the academic program who do not report to another supervisor.
+The following persons report directly to the Dean of the College: the Associate Dean of the College, the Associate Dean of the Faculty, the Library Director, the Dean of Summer Programs, the Registrar, the Director of Faculty Research Support, the Director of the Crown Faculty Center, the Director of the Writing Program, the Curator of the I.D.E.A. space, the Director for the Collaborative for Community Engagement, and other staff members in the academic program who do not report to another supervisor.